goosefx/sparrow-monotouch/Sparrow/doc/api/SPPoint.md

 Rotates the point by the given angle (in radians, CCW) and returns the resulting point.

+	float Dot(SPPoint other)

+Returns the dot-product of this and the given point.

 	SPPoint Normalize()

 Returns a point that has the same direction but a length of one.